Altoids and Oral Sex - A Pleasure Enhancer?

-Netlore Archive: Does chewing this 'curiously strong' brand of mint before performing fellatio (oral sex) really enhance the pleasure?
+Netlore Archive: In which we explore the claim that chewing this (or any other) 'curiously strong' brand of mint before performing fellatio (oral sex) enhances the pleasure of the receiving party.

 Description: Urban legend